ALA volunteers return to support New Orleans rebuilding efforts

-Volunteers convened at 8 a.m. at the Convention Center and departed for 15 work sites including local public and school libraries, Kingsley House, and other rebuilding organizations.
-Library volunteer duties consisted of shelving books, reorganizing and updating collections, and record-entering and cataloging.
-Additional volunteers assisted with landscaping, painting, and various construction projects.
+Volunteers will convene at 8 a.m. at the Convention Center and depart for 15 work sites including local public and school libraries, Kingsley House and other rebuilding organizations.
+Library volunteer duties will consist of shelving books, reorganizing and updating collections, and record entering and cataloging.
+Additional volunteers will assist with landscaping, painting and various construction projects.

-New Orleans “Libraries Build Communities” volunteer sites included:
+New Orleans “Libraries Build Communities” volunteer sites include:

 - Alvar Library, 913 Alvar Street, New Orleans